 Social Studies 10-1 (5 credits)

 To what extent should we embrace globalization is the key issue for Social Studies 10.
 Students will explore the impacts of globalization on their lives, evaluate the impacts of historical globalization on indigenous and non-indigenous peoples, assess the economic, environmental and other contemporary impacts of globalization and explore their roles and responsibilities in a globalizing world.
-This course is embedded in our Humanities 10 programming.
+For more information about Social Studies 10-1, refer to the Program of Studies.

 Social Studies 20-1 (5 credits)